pmeeny/CI-MS1-RestaurantWebsite/README.md

 The following features are outside the scope of this milestone project, but they would provide the user with a moe complete user experience from the site, and would also drive users to the website.
 - An online table booking feature that has a server side implementation and database to store bookings
 - An online ordering feature, so that users can order online, this would require a server side implementation, database and payment processing to process orders
 - Google maps integration - In an earlier version of the website I had used the Google Maps API to add a google map to the footer.
 The performance of the index page in the Google Developer lighthouse analysis tool was less than 70% on a mobile device so I decided to remove the api integration and to just use a map image linked to google maps.
 I also investigated the Google static maps api, but there is a charge to use this API, from what I can see, even for home projects.
-At the time I looked into lazy loading of images and files in a browser to improve mobile performance, hence why I am using the lazy loading javascript code (https://github.com/aFarkas/lazysizes).
+At the time I also looked into lazy loading of images and files in a browser to improve mobile performance, hence why I am using the lazy loading javascript code (https://github.com/aFarkas/lazysizes).

 # Technologies Used
 ## Languages